iamireku/new/README.md

         ```
     *   Vercel will automatically detect the push, build your project in the cloud, and deploy it.

 **Important:** You do not need to run `vercel deploy` or other CLI commands from your local machine.
-This can cause build errors like the one you saw.
-The Git-based workflow is the standard and most reliable method for Vercel.